lfrei/kafka-training/uc-witness-protection/solutions/Exercise5.md

 brew install kcat

 # Sending an empty message for the topic mysql-01-events.
-echo "agent:dummydata" | kafkacat -b localhost -t mysql-01-events  -Z -K:
+echo "agent:" | kafkacat -b localhost -t mysql-01-events  -Z -K:

 # You can monitor your broker in the meanwhile and see how a new segment is created.
 watch ls -lisah /var/lib/kafka/data/mysql-01-events-0